cypher4859/codeyou-devops-aws-homework-assignment-4-docker-mastery/README.md

 5. **Verification**:
    - Provide evidence (e.g., a screenshot of `curl` or browser) that the `app` service is accessible on the specified port.
+   - **Hint**: Notice that nodejs handles routing via the `const router = new Router()` syntax.
+The syntax of the endpoint does work like:
+      ```
+      localhost:<PORT>/v4/<endpoint>
+      localhost:<PORT>/latest/<endpoint>
+      ```
+      Where endpoint is the thing you're trying to interrogate.
+      Additionally, you may have noticed that all the admin endpoints expect an API key right?
+Well...**hint**: How does it actually know that your API key is correct or not?
+Who/what decides it's correct?

 6. **BONUS (10pts)**:
     - Attempt to find a way to get admin access to the app.
 Beware of dinosaurs.